salatfreak/pyromaniac/docs/recipes-libraries.md

-The [Project Structure][structure] page's recommendations about version control and main components apply to libraries as well, except for the convention to refrain from taking positional and keyword arguments in your main component.
-The parameters defined in your main (and other) component's signatures should in fact be the only way to parameterize your library.
+The [Project Structure][structure] page's recommendations about version control and main components apply to libraries as well, except for the convention to use positional and keyword arguments sparingly in your project's main component.
+The parameters defined in your library's main (and other) component's signatures should in fact be the only way to parameterize your library.

 Projects incorporating your library can, of course, access all of its files and components.
 Depending on its purpose, it might make sense to design your